|

 included a total Israeli withdrawal from the Sinai Desert,

-in return for Egyptian recognition of Israel's right to
+in return for Egyptian recognition of Israel's right

 |